jmjrawlings/MiniZinc.Net/README.md

 >
 > This is pre-release software.
 >
-> I'm only making it public at this point because I'm quite happy with the parser and I'm sure others can benefit from it.
+> It's only public because I'm quite happy with the parser and I'm sure others can benefit from it.
 >
 > This is written in F# but the goal is to have an idiomatic C# API also